add

 Automatic branch name generation

-The --auto-name (-A) flag generates a branch name from your prompt using an LLM via the llm CLI tool.
+The --auto-name (-A) flag generates a branch name from your prompt using an LLM.
+The tool used depends on your configuration:

 Usage